Further Reading: Resources on fresh grief

 In grief, we need our communities to support our right to rest

 The topic of bereavement leave/being able to take time off of work is a huge and recurring one in the loss community.
-This piece talks about how my workplace in particular allowed me time to rest, but how this is not common and needs to be moreso.
-A useful read in particular for anyone who manages others and is looking for ways to be more supportive to team members moving through grief
+This piece talks about how my workplace in particular allowed me time to rest, about how this is not common, and about how it needs to be.

 When I don’t know what to do next, I watch the light